rivendale2010/diaspora-reshare-visualization/README.md

 Only public posts that have  reshares are visible, if in doubt check if sumReshares is zero in the diagnostic.

 The search box may not show up if the window is too small to render a graph.
-Zoom out or resize as needed.
+Zoom out or resize as needed, then resubmit.

 The app keeps no record of activity.
 Our web server records the usual access logs.